 Gentamicin: Please refer to Trust Antibiotic Policy, available on the intranet, for therapeutic and monitoring guidelines

-Instructions and timing of Serum Gentamicin Levels are given in the Gentamicin calculator
+Instructions and timing of Serum Gentamicin Levels are given in the gentamicin calculator which can be found on the Trust Intranet (Pharmacy Policies)

 Teicoplanin: Tests are referred for testing.
 Please discuss with the Consultant Microbiologist before sending samples.